daumiller/lawn-prawn/README.md

 ## lawn prawn ##

-A Spotlight-like launcher for Mac OS 7.5-9.x.
+A Spotlight-like launcher for Mac OS 9.

-- Meant to be assigned to a "Hot Function Key", or FKEY shortcut.
+- Meant to be assigned to a "Hot Function Key" (or maybe an FKEY shortcut?)
 - Compiles with CodeWarrior 6.
-- Haven't actually done any testing on pre-9.2.2 systems yet.
+- Grab mac compatible project archives from the Releases.

 On first launch, a folder within preferences is created (cmd+O will open it for you).
 Place any aliases, files, directories, ... you want in there.